tconbeer/sqlfmt-web/README.md

 ### Bumping versions of sqlfmt
 1. Create a new branch
-2. Delete poetry.lock
-3. In pyproject.toml, change version of sqlfmt-web to 0.x.0 and bump the dependency on sqlfmt to ^0.x.0
+2. In pyproject.toml, change version of sqlfmt-web to 0.x.0 and bump the dependency on sqlfmt to ^0.x.0
+3. Run `poetry lock` to update the poetry.lock file
+4. Run `poetry install --remove-untracked` to install the updated dependecies
 4. Use `poetry run make` to run test suite
 5. Commit, push, open PR